Kramp-Karrenbauer sworn in as German defense minister | DW | 24.07.2019

 In the meantime, though, the CDU leadership appears to have decided that the 56-year-old former state premier of Saarland did need federal government experience after all.
 With the CDU still polling as Germany's biggest party, Kramp-Karrenbauer is currently in pole position to succeed Merkel as chancellor.

-In the hour-long debate after Kramp-Karrenbauer's speech, opposition members lost no time in criticizing the CDU for allegedly using the defense ministry as a training ground for a chancellor-in-waiting.
+In the hour-long debate after Kramp-Karrenbauer's speech, opposition members lost no time accusing the CDU of using the defense ministry as a training ground for a chancellor-in-waiting.

-"The CDU is the biggest threat to our security," said Rüdiger Lucassen, of the Alternative for Germany (AFD).
+"The CDU is the biggest threat to our security," said Rüdiger Lucassen, of the Alternative for Germany (AfD), before dismissing Kramp-Karrenbauer as a "security policy novice."

 Germany's defense minister plans to increase military spending to the NATO target of 2% of gross domestic product.
 The SPD, Merkel's coalition partners, said they would not allow Trump to dictate military spending.
 (22.07.2019)